gowenrw/ceres_awx/roles/ceres_prereq/README.md

 Dependencies
 ------------

-The following collections may be needed:
+The following collections are used by this role:
 *  community.general
+*  ansible.posix

 Example Playbook
 ----------------